 “Do you need help with anything?”
 I asked.

-Megan’s love for cooking was well known, and Nathan often praised her culinary skills and ambitions of becoming a chef.
-Knowing it’s best not to interrupt someone in their element, I made sure to stay out of her way as she worked intensity and instead took care of the little ones.
-Meanwhile my stomach rumbled as I delighted in the savory flavors waffling in the air from whatever she was concocting in the other room.
+Megan’s love for cooking was well known, and Nathan often praised her culinary skills and her ambition to become a chef.
+Knowing it’s best not to interrupt someone in their element, I made sure to stay out of her way as she worked, and I took care of the little ones instead.
+Meanwhile, my stomach rumbled as I delighted in the savory flavors wafting in the air from whatever she was concocting in the other room.

 The week’s groceries arrived in the middle of the day’s chaos, and I suddenly realized how hungry I was.
 As I looked through the bags, I casually asked Megan if I could grab some yogurt.

 As I was digging into my yogurt, Megan suddenly stopped what she was doing and glanced over at my bowl.
-Staring at its contents and without blinking, curtly she said.
+Staring at its contents without blinking, she said curtly.

 “Oh.”